Risperdal: 7 things you should know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on April 16, 2020.

 - Risperdal is a brand (trade) name for the drug risperidone.
 Risperidone is used to treat psychotic symptoms.
 Experts are not sure exactly how risperidone works but suggest that its main effects are the result of it blocking both dopamine and serotonin receptors.
 Other effects may be due to blocking other neurotransmitter receptors.

 - Risperdal belongs to the class of medicines called atypical antipsychotics.
-Atypical means it is less likely than older antipsychotics to cause side effects, and more likely to be effective in the treatment of symptoms such as lack of motivation and social withdrawal.
+Atypical means it is less likely than older antipsychotics to cause side effects.

 - Used either alone or in combination with other medicines for the treatment of schizophrenia, acute mania or mixed episodes in bipolar disorder.